signalskew/signalskew-theme/exampleSite/content/example/index.md

 +++
-title = "Attention and Augmented Recurrent Neural Networks" description = "This is a demo article." date = "2017-01-10" thumbnail = "" categories = [
+title = "Attention and Augmented Recurrent Neural Networks" description = "This is a demo article.
+No dtitle.html file exists so the <i>description</i> metadata is used for this subheading text (the same thing used on the posts home page)." date = "2017-01-10" thumbnail = "" categories = [